zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

 * [Displaying a loading indicator UX](#displaying-a-loading-indicator-ux)

+* * *

 ### Creating the TemplateBlade

-Use the following steps to create a template blade.
+Use the following three steps to create a template blade.

-1. Add the **blade definition** to your PDL file
+1. Add the blade definition to the PDL file, as in the following example.

     ```xml
     <TemplateBlade